Call and Response - Camden Art Centre

 Moten, Fred.
 “Black Mo’nin’ in the Sound of the Photography.”
 In the Break: The Aesthetics of the Black Radical Tradition.
 Minneapolis: U of Minnesota, 2003.
 N. pag.
 Print. (pg.
 205 – 224 at this link)

-The reading group took place on Wednesdays 22 October & 19 November and was programmed alongside Glenn Ligon’s exhibition Call and Response.
+The reading groups were programmed alongside Glenn Ligon’s exhibition Call and Response.
 Participants were encouraged to read the texts ahead of the session, and attend as many of the sessions that they can.

 Christian Nyampeta is a London based artist.
-Recent exhibitions include How to Live Together: Prototypes, The Showroom, London (2014) and How to Live Together, Casco and Stroom Den Haag, Netherlands (2013-14).
+Exhibitions include How to Live Together: Prototypes, The Showroom, London (2014) and How to Live Together, Casco and Stroom Den Haag, Netherlands (2013-14).
 He is an MPhil/PhD candidate at the Visual Cultures Department of Goldsmiths, University of London.